YuKitsune/eoinmotherway.dev/content/posts/k8s-to-paas.md

 +++
-title = "Moving from Kubernetes to PaaS" summary = "A Journey to Simplify Deployment, save time, and money." date = "2023-02-28" author = "Eoin Motherway"
+title = "Moving from Kubernetes to PaaS" summary = "A journey to simplify deployment, save time, and money." date = "2023-02-28" author = "Eoin Motherway"
 +++